yukta2505/NLP-Based-Psychological-Consultation-Analysis-/README.md

 1. **Not a diagnostic tool** — This system is a research prototype.
 It should NOT be used as a substitute for professional clinical assessment or diagnosis.

-2. **Emotion model accuracy (56% F1)** — Emotion classification on clinical text is challenging.
+2. **Emotion model performance (71.1% macro F1)** — Emotion classification on clinical text is challenging.
 The model was trained on social media text (GoEmotions) and may not perfectly generalise to formal consultation language.

 3. **Disorder model overfitting** — The disorder model shows high accuracy on the test set due to limited real-world disorder diversity.
 Performance on genuinely unseen clinical notes may be lower.